How To Move Forward When You Feel Stuck

 1. Know Your Worth

 Let me tell you something: YOU HAVE A PURPOSE.
 You have the opportunity to change lives for the better every single day!
-If for any reason you forget it or you?re doubting it, reach out to those who are closest to you.
-It?s encouraging when your friends and family speak truth into your life in these confusing times.
-When you recognize you?re value, the quicker you are to leave these bad situations.
+If for any reason you forget it or you’re doubting it, reach out to those who are closest to you.
+It’s encouraging when your friends and family speak truth into your life in these confusing times.
+When you recognize your value, the quicker you are to leave these bad situations.

 If you want to leave your current situation you’ve got to set goals and make a plan.
 I didn’t just quit and hope things would go well.
 What I didn’t mention above is that for the past year I had been praying and mediating about quitting.
 And even though I heard, “Quit.
 You need to leave” time and time again, I ignored it.

 What pushed me a bit more was that out of no where, every single day from the beginning of the year I was getting gigs in my inbox.
 I set goals with how often I’d like to work and the clients I would like, then I made a plan with those job requests I had coming in.
 I was prepared so when I put my two weeks in, I wouldn’t stress about what to do next.

 I know not everyone will be in the same situation.
 If you want to leave your relationship, job, whatever it is, you have to set some goals.
 I would even encourage you to write them down.
 Studies show that those who write down their goals accomplished significantly more than those who don’t.
 Once you have those nailed down, I would encourage you to pray over them, or meditate, or just tape them on your fridge and think bout them often.
 Remain positive.
 Then create your escape plan.

 What will you say?

 What are you going to do once you leave?

 Do you have a support group of friends and family you can count on for encouragement?